QuarkNerd/blog/jmelon/_posts/2020-04-09-how-to-connect-power-bi-with-azure-devops-and-jira.md

 There are a couple of options when connecting to Jira: We can use a third-party tool like the CData or AIO connectors that I have tried or we use Jira’s own REST API.
 Using the connectors is straightforward and allows for loading tables together with their relationships into Power BI.
 Although there are significant differences between the two connectors both do the job of getting the data for Cycle Time scatter plots and Cumulative Flow Diagrams and other analytics.

-But so does the REST API which is free to use and does not need us to install anything in addition either locally (as CData does) or adding an App to our Jira instance (as the AIO connector does).
+So does the REST API which is free to use and does not need us to install anything in addition either locally (as CData does) or adding an App to our Jira instance (as the AIO connector does).
 Gaining approval for additional license cost and for installing additional software can be very time consuming - especially in highly regulated environments.
 For these reasons I personally prefer the REST API as it enables me to demonstrate the value of using different metrics and forecasting techniques without needing to get approvals for tools first.

 ### Jira API Token